fernanda-rigo/Coffee_EDA/README.md

 https://www.fao.org/faostat/en/?#data/OA

+### Trade

 ## OBJECTIVES

 1) Is the production of coffee related to rural population in each country?
-2) Who are the largests coffee producers during the years?
+2) Who are the largests coffee producers during time?
 The pattern changes over time?
+3) Who are the biggest coffe importers?

 ## Data preparation....